Parametric multi-fidelity Monte Carlo estimation with applications to extremes

-In a typical multi-fidelity setting, one assumes that data come from two sources: the high-fidelity source associated with random variable $\xhifi$ and the low-fidelity one associated with $\xlofi$.
-Given some (random) conditions, $\xhifi$ and $\xlofi$ are possibly dependent as a random vector $(\xhifi, \xlofi)$.
-Suppose $(\xhifi_1, \xlofi_1), \dots, (\xhifi_n, \xlofi_n)$ be $n\ge 1$ i.i.d.\ observations of $(\xhifi, \xlofi)$.
-Furthermore, a computational cost to produce $\xlofi$ is supposed to be considerably smaller (compared to $\xhifi$), at the expense of precision.
-It is thus less costly to observe additional copies of $\xlofi$ (without the corresponding $\xhifi$), say $m\ge 1$ i.i.d.\ copies $\xlofi_{n+1}, \dots, \xlofi_{n+m}$.
-Section~\ref{s:extremes} below provides an application of such multi-fidelity setting that served for our motivation.
+In a typical multi-fidelity (MF) setting, one assumes that data come from multiple sources of varying fidelities and computational costs.
+The focus of this work is on the case of two sources, a high-fidelity source and a low-fidelity one, though the general case is also touched upon.
+Given some (random) conditions $x$, consider thus possibly dependent random variables $\yhifi = \yhifi(x)$ and $\ylofi = \ylofi(x)$ associated with the high- and low- fidelity sources, respectively.
+Suppose $(\yhifi_1, \ylofi_1), \dots, (\yhifi_n, \ylofi_n)$ are i.i.d.\ observations of $(\yhifi, \ylofi)$ obtained from $n\ge 1$ repeated experiments.
+A computational cost to produce $\ylofi$ is supposed to be considerably smaller (compared to $\yhifi$), at the expense of fidelity.
+Suppose thus that $m\ge 1$ additional copies $\ylofi_{n+1}, \dots, \ylofi_{n+m}$ of $\ylofi$ are also observed (without corresponding $\yhifi$'s).
+In our application of interest (\cref{s:extremes} below), two computer codes of different fidelity are considered for ship motions in random waves, the latter characterized by (random) $x$.
+For $\yhifi = \yhifi(x)$ and $\ylofi = \ylofi(x)$, we consider, e.g., the maxima of some ship motion over certain time interval given the same waves determined by $x$.

-In the multi-fidelity setting above, if one considers some quantity of interest concerning $\xhifi$, one could expect to estimate it better leveraging the low-fidelity data of $\xlofi$, especially when $\xhifi$ and $\xlofi$ exhibit strong dependence.
+In the same setting, if some quantity of interest (QoI, for short) concerning $\yhifi$ is of interest, one could expect to estimate it better by leveraging the low-fidelity data of $\ylofi$, especially when $\yhifi$ and $\ylofi$ exhibit strong dependence.
 Better estimation refers to smaller variability (higher efficiency) of the estimator.
-A well-known and fundamental example of a quantity of interest is the mean of $\xhifi$, that is, $\mu_1 = \bbE \xhifi$.
-A celebrated multi-fidelity Monte Carlo (MFMC) estimator of $\mu_1$ is
+A well-known and fundamental example of a QoI is the mean of $\yhifi$, that is, $\mu_1 = \bbE \yhifi$.
+A celebrated multi-fidelity Monte Carlo (MFMC) estimator (e.g., \cite{peherstorfer:2016optimal}) of $\mu_1$ is